Facebook YouTube Instagram Search User

 Construction fencing has now been installed and contractors are preparing to demo the temporary classrooms and level ground alongside the playground for a temporary walkway to the building.

-Parking spaces in front of the South Lobby/Reception area are now reserved for accessible parking only.
+Parking spaces in front of the Reception area/Rotunda are now reserved for accessible parking only.
 Spaces are limited; if no accessible spaces are available, please exit and use the East Gate to access parking in the Gaylor Parking Facility.

 As construction begins, it will be noisy around the cottages and the Becker School area during the demolition phase.
 Dust is also likely, especially during demo.
 The contractors will do their best to mitigate any dust issues, but please be patient and “pardon our dust.”